BioSchemas/ml-markup-tutorial/docs/index.md

 ### [Schema.org](http://schema.org)

-Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.
+Schema.org is a collaborative, community activity aimed at creating, maintain, and promoting schemas for structured data on the web.
 Schema.org vocabulary can be used with many different encodings, including RDFa, Microdata and JSON-LD.
-These vocabularies cover entities, relationships between entities and actions, and can easily be extended through a well-documented extension model.
-Over 10 million sites use Schema.org to markup their web pages and email messages.
-Many applications from Google, Microsoft, Pinterest, Yandex and others already use these vocabularies to power rich, extensible experiences.
+Over 10 million sites use Schema.org to markup their web pages.
+Many applications from Google, Bing, Yandex and others already use these vocabularies to more easily index web content and provide rich result snippets to web users.

 ### [Bioschemas](https://bioschemas.org/)